 - The Oklahoma State Department of Health (OSDH) has formed a Pandemic Influenza Committee, which has developed a management plan to address the public health response to a pandemic influenza event.
 It is intended to be a resource document for public health preparedness at the state, regional and local level to help maximize and distribute our available resources.
 The plan undergoes an annual review and revision.

-- During influenza season, OSDH publishes weekly influenza activity reports on its website.
+- During influenza season, OSDH publishes weekly influenza activity reports on its website to keep healthcare providers and the general public updated during the flu season.

-- The OSDH Public Health Laboratory (PHL) receives specimens from physicians throughout the state to test for influenza and other respiratory viruses.
+- The OSDH Public Health Laboratory (PHL) receives specimens from physicians and laboratories throughout the state to test for influenza and other respiratory viruses.

 - When outbreaks of respiratory viruses occur in schools, nursing homes, or other institutional settings, they are reported to the local county health department.
 Once outbreaks are reported, specimens are collected and submitted to the PHL for viral identification.